rillig/sffs/doc/design.md

 All chunks of a large file must have the same block size.
 Each chunk stores the number of bytes given in the field "chunk size" in the main block.

+Chunks for data beyond the current file size may or may not be allocated.
+They may be converted into free blocks at any time.

 ### File chunk

 When a regular file becomes too large for its single block, it is split into chunks, see [Regular file](#regular-file).